TV Pop Diaries

 From Radio Times "Peter Powell introduces a summer series designed to bring a splash of holiday colour to Saturday evenings."

 Each show would pitch up at a different town, just as Seaside Special did the decade before, but this time it would be Norwich instead of Great Yarmouth and Depeche Mode instead of Sacha Distel.
+For some reason Passengers by Elton John was chosen to open each show.

 The Kings of 1984 Frankie Goes To Hollywood were the stars of the first show, while Nik Kershaw, The Thompson Twins, Spandau Ballet, Ultravox, Level 42 and others made the show feel like Top Of The Pops had gone on holiday.